Black Holes as Catalysts for Cosmic String Detection and Axion Dark Matter Genesis: Results and discussions

+To provide a definitive assessment of the axion radiation spectrum, further investigation is required into the time-dependent interplay between black hole growth and string contraction.
+Accounting for the evolution of the central mass and the cumulative effects of loop decay over cosmic time scales will be essential for predicting the exact energy distribution of the radiated axions. \\

-As discussed previously, it has been shown that \cite{Agashe23} future gamma-ray telescopes such as e-ASTROGAM could detect ALPs emitted by PBHs if these particles decay to photons before reaching Earth, producing distinctive double-peaked spectral signatures compared to Standard Model predictions.
+Beyond theoretical modeling, these dynamics have direct implications for future observational surveys.
+Specifically, it has been shown that \cite{Agashe23} future gamma-ray telescopes such as e-ASTROGAM could detect ALPs emitted by PBHs if these particles decay to photons before reaching Earth, producing distinctive double-peaked spectral signatures compared to Standard Model predictions.
 This method of photon coupling could similarly be applied in detecting the axions radiated due to string contraction in black hole spacetime.
 Additionally, as PBHs grow into SMBHs, the parameters determining loop contraction become dynamic, further affecting the total energy radiated.
 These factors highlight that the scenario described does not capture the complete picture and must be refined to account for evolving nature of PBH mass and string loop dynamics.\\